samueldodini/git_academicwebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate at Cornell University in the Department of Policy Analysis and Management and a Visiting Scholar at the Federal Reserve Board.
-My research focuses on applied work in the economics of labor market institutions and worker compensation, education and skill development, public finance, and urban economics.
-I also have research that focuses on applied demography and consumer finance.
+I am an applied labor and public economist with broad interests.
+My current work in labor incorporates insights from behavioral economics and also examines the effects of occupational licensing and monopsony power.
+I also have work on the importance of worker skills and labor unions.
+My work in public economics focuses on the effects of tax credits to purchase health insurance on financial well-being as well as the effects of place-based development and housing policies.
 Before coming to Cornell, I was a Senior Research Assistant at the Federal Reserve Board Consumer and Community Development Research section.